katysaintin/hors-kadre-yvelines/articles/24_IAMirror.md

 In five days — in a cast, on sick leave, at absurd hours — I published five sourced articles, built a national tool covering 4,360 high schools from open government data, launched a blog with a full visual identity, and released four songs including one on Spotify.

 I'm not saying this to brag.
-I'm saying it because I've had those ideas for years.
-The tools and the knowledge were always there.
+These weren't new ideas.
+They'd been waiting for the right conditions to exist.

 What was missing was something that could hold the thread while my brain jumped.

 **Claude held the thread.**